Heart of Gold

 It was like ‘oh these people are the same as me.
 I’m not trying to be competitive with people with two legs that are smashing me all the time.
 This is cool, I get to race people that have the same impairment’.
 So I guess that’s kind of where I started.
 I look at it not as ‘oh I have to go to swimming training’, I found a new way.

 Q: When did you compete in your first competition?

-A: I would have been about … I’d only been swimming for about half a year or so I think and my coach at the time, Pat Wright in Mackay, she told me…. well they have the Mackay carnival, and they’re like ‘oh come along do some races’ and I only raced myself because I didn’t want to race some of the boys I was training with, they had two legs and were super fast and so I raced myself.
-I think I was about nine, and it made me feel really good about myself because I won like five gold medals or something because I was just racing myself.
-But I think that was her way of getting me into it more… and a couple of medals made me want to win a couple more.
+A: I’d only been swimming for about half a year or so.
+I think and my coach at the time, Pat Wright in Mackay, mentioned it.
+She told me…. well they have the Mackay carnival, and they’re like ‘oh come along do some races’.
+I only raced myself because I didn’t want to race some of the boys I was training with.
+They had two legs and were super-fast and so I raced myself.
+I think I was about nine, and it made me feel really good about myself.
+I won like five gold medals or something because I was just racing myself.
+But I think that was her way of getting me into it more.
+And a couple of medals made me want to win a couple more!

 Q: Your family moved from Mackay to the Sunshine Coast for your swimming – is that right?

-A: Basically it was because the program was here and the coaching and all the facilities and stuff, the gym, the pool, all that sort of stuff.
-Mum and Dad were obviously good enough to help me out and we made the move down pretty much just for the swimming.
+A: Basically it was because the program was here and the coaching and facilities, the gym, the pool, all that.
+Mum and Dad were good enough to help me out and we made the move down just for the swimming.